ceph/ceph/doc/radosgw/federated-config.rst

 	When deploying a Ceph Storage Cluster for the entire region, consider using a CRUSH rule for the zone such that you do NOT have overlapping failure domains.
 See `CRUSH Map`_ for details.

+	Ceph supports multiple CRUSH hierarchies and CRUSH rulesets, enabling great flexibility in the way you configure your gateway.
+Pools such as ``rgw.buckets.index`` may benefit from a modestly sized pool of SSDs for fast performance.
+Backing storage may benefit from the increased economy of erasure-coded storage, and/or the improved performance from cache tiering.

 When you have completed this step, execute the following to ensure that you have created all of the foregoing pools::